 If you find this post in 2023 or beyond and are looking for the CF2021 installers, please read this update before proceeding.
-This post is from Oct 2022, about new installers offered then, while CF2021 was still the latest version.
+I started to get a lot of comments once CF2023 came out.
+This post is from Oct 2022, about new installers offered at that time, while CF2021 was still the latest version.

 1) First, if you are the person who BOUGHT CF, then you should have an account at either https://account.adobe.com/products or https://licensing.adobe.com/, and you can find the installers you paid for there.